-Prerequisites: Completion or concurrent enrollment in ENG/ESL 21 and ENG/ESL 22 or ENG 24 or equivalent, or instructor approval.
-Program: Business Technology processing program.
+Completion or concurrent enrollment in ENG/ESL 21 and ENG/ESL 22 or ENG 24 or equivalent, or instructor approval.

-Recommended Prep: Computer experience using a word
+Computer experience using a word processing program.

 BUSN 166: Professional Employment Preparation

 Facilitates employment search by emphasizing professional techniques and standards in the preparation of application forms, résumés, cover letters, and employment interviews.